About CPAC

 Lois Eldridge, Youth Training and Leadership Coordinator, is the parent of two adult children.
 Her oldest was diagnosed with a neurological disorder at 15 months.
 She is now 38 and living and working independently and planning her future.
 Her son is living his dream in New York City.
 She recently retired from LEARN Regional Education Service Center, Student Support Services, as the Transition Coordinator.
 She worked with families, teachers and students as well as state and local district representatives with the focus on secondary transition.
 Lois is a strong advocate for youths and their families, realizing early on that most life goals are possible with the appropriate resources and support.
 She is excited to work with CPAC families and youths to share her personal experiences and professional resources.
 She is a Life Course ambassador and a trained MAPS facilitator.

-Jake Shumbo, Youth Intern, sustained a traumatic brain injury at age 13.
+Jake Shumbo, Youth Programs Specialist, sustained a traumatic brain injury at age 13.
 He has a passion for self-advocacy and public speaking and has spread his message of self-advocacy, youth voice and being DIFFERENTLY abled to audiences from around the country.
 Jake is currently studying Communications at Three Rivers Community College.
 He is a member of the CT Youth Advisory Board, CPAC's youth intern, a Member at Large on the State of CT State Advisory Council for Special Education, and a member of the National Youth as Self Advocates (YASA) board.

 Finance Manager / Human Resources